WokLibCodeClub/Using-Pygame-Zero/install_pgz/installing_pgz.md

 ### Installation for MacOS

 To open a *Terminal window* open your Applications folder, then open Utilities and double-click on Terminal.
 When the terminal opens type ```pip install pgzero```.

+This will install Pygame Zero.

+To use Pygame Zero with MacOS it's best to have Python version 3.6 or higher installed on your computer.